Diamondbacks vs. Orioles Player Props Betting Odds

-Player prop bet options for Adley Rutschman, Corbin Carroll and others are listed when the Baltimore Orioles visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds on Adley Rutschman, Corbin Carroll and others in the Baltimore Orioles-Arizona Diamondbacks matchup at Chase Field on Saturday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!